Active Projects

 450 Melwood Avenue

-Applicant Hudson Companies is proposing to convert an existing commercial building at 450 Melwood Avenue into a 42-unit multi-family residential development.
+Applicant Hudson Companies will convert an existing commercial building at 450 Melwood Avenue into a 42-unit multi-family residential development.

 For visuals and more information about the project, please refer to the resources linked below.